Ahaberling/MasterThesis/ReadMe.md

 The files with prefix 1-7 are based on Python 3.8
 The file with prefix 8 is based on Python 3.7

-The cdlib library utilized requires Microsoft Visual C++ 14.0 or greater. (available at
+The cdlib library utilized in \'utilities/Measurement_utils.py\' requires Microsoft Visual C++ 14.0 or greater. (available at
 https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-160)

-Mallet LDA requires a manual download as well (http://mallet.cs.umass.edu/download.php).
-In file 2_Preprocessing_And_LDA.py a Mallet path variable need to be adjusted.
-Additionally a system variable named "MALLET_HOME" needs to point to the directory, in which the manual Mallet download was unpacked.
+The Mallet LDA utilized in \'Code/2_Preprocessing_And_LDA.py\' and \'utilities/Data_Preparation_utils.py\' requires a manual download as well (http://mallet.cs.umass.edu/download.php).
+Additionally a system variable named "MALLET_HOME" needs to point to the directory, in which the manual
+Mallet download was unpacked.
+At last the Mallet path variable in \'Code/2_Preprocessing_And_LDA.py\' need to be adjusted.

 The Gensim library employed in 2_Preprocessing_And_LDA.py is versioned 3.8.3.
 Later versions do not support the employed Mallet wrapper.